©

 • Catering

-• Picnic area (except in the rose garden and chartreuses).
+• Picnic area (except in the rose garden and the chartreuse trees).

 Opening times and days can be consulted on the château’s website by clicking here.